-Comerica Incorporated CMA is scheduled to report third-quarter 2020 results before the opening bell on Oct 20.
-The bank’s revenues and earnings are likely to have witnessed a fall from the year-ago reported figures.
+Comerica Incorporated CMA is scheduled to report third-quarter 2021 results before the opening bell on Oct 20.
+The bank’s revenues and earnings are likely to have registered year-over-year growth.

 Comerica Incorporated Price and EPS Surprise

 The Zacks Consensus Estimate for the third-quarter earnings is pegged at $1.68, which suggests a 16.7% increase from the year-ago reported number.
 Also, the consensus estimate for revenues of $733.4 million indicates a 3.3% jump.

 Fee Income: During the third quarter, the deposit balance is likely to have been stable or grown modestly, supported by the government stimulus.
 Also, deposit service charges are expected to have continued to normalize as the pandemic-related concessions keep reducing.
 These are likely to have driven higher revenues from service charges on deposits.